pestefo/hydejack/_posts/2017-09-26-summary-survey-results .md

 ![Q12.
 How often do you find ROS Bags in 3rd party ROS packages?]({{ site.url }}/assets/posts/2017-09-26-summary-survey-results/Chart_Q12_170920.png)

-[As discussed in ….](LINK) that the second most frequent reason why users fail at reusing packages is due to a lack of documentation: users can’t figure out how to use a package.
+[As discussed before](#failing-reusing-ros-packages), the second most frequent reason why users fail at reusing packages is due to a lack of documentation: users can’t figure out how to use a package.
 We dug into this topic by asking what documentation is relevant when reusing 3rd party ROS packages and how relevant: highly relevant, relevant, somewhat relevant, hardly relevant and not relevant.
 We offered a pool of 8 kind of documentations to evaluate regarding: *general documentation*, *benchmarks*, *issue tracker information*, *API documentation*, *configuration guidelines*, *troubleshooting information* and *the robots in which a package has run* (and an option "*Other*").

 We found that "*General documentation about the purpose of the package and its features*", “*API documentation*” and “*Guidelines for configuring the package launch files*” are a **“must”**: 88%, 82%, 82% (respectively) of participants think that these are “Relevant” or “Highly Relevant”.
 Moreover, “*Troubleshooting experiences from other users*” and “Issue tracker information” are **“desirable”** documentation: 88% and 83% of participants think that they are “Somewhat Relevant”, “Relevant” or “Highly Relevant“.